-A cataract is a lens that has become clouded.
-Many times, a patient will describe that looking through a cataract is like looking through a dirty window.
-During the cataract operation, a small ultrasound device is used to remove the clouded lens and a new, clear intraocular lens is inserted.
+A cataract is a lens that has become cloudy.
+Many times, patients will say looking through a cataract is like looking through a dirty window.
+During cataract surgery, a small ultrasound device is used to remove this cloudy lens and a new, clear intraocular lens is inserted.

 Dr. Yang also exclusively use the Signature Phacoemulsification System with the new WHITESTAR™ Technology.
 It is this machine that creates the ultrasound which breaks up the cataract into tiny pieces.
 The WHITESTAR™ upgrade reduces the total amount of energy used during the cataract extraction, resulting in a much quicker recovery time for the patient.